Scattering entropies of quantum graphs with several channels: Conclusion

 The above results are of current interest, and they may be used to further study specific systems.
 In particular, the work \cite{PRE.69.056205.2004}, established an important connection between quantum graphs and microwave networks, and this may be further investigated to strengthen the results of the present work.
-For instance, in the recent work \cite{PRE.104.045211}, the authors described spectral duality in graphs and microwave networks, which can be further considered in the case of the open quantum graphs studied above.
+For instance, in the recent work \cite{PRE.104.045211.2021}, the authors described spectral duality in graphs and microwave networks, which can be further considered in the case of the open quantum graphs studied above.
 This is based on the fact that the connection between quantum graphs and microwave networks work for both spectral and scattering properties.
-The results of the present work can also be used in several other distinct directions, in particular, in the case of reflection and transmission in ring-like systems with symmetric and asymmetric triple junctions \cite{JPA.53.155302.2020} and in applications concerning to the quantum transport in single-molecule junctions, that is, in devices in which a molecule is electrically connected by two electrodes; see, e.g., the recent reviews \cite{NRP.1.211.2019,NRP.1.381.2019} and references therein.
-We hope to report on some related specific issues in the near future.
+The results of the present work can also be used in several other distinct directions, in particular, in the case of reflection and transmission in ring-like systems with symmetric and asymmetric triple junctions \cite{JPA.53.155302.2020} and in applications concerning to the quantum transport in single-molecule junctions that is, in devices in which a molecule is electrically connected by two electrodes; see, e.g., the recent reviews \cite{NRP.1.211.2019,NRP.1.381.2019} and references therein.
+Another line of investigation is related to graph states, as discussed in Refs. \cite{Inproceedings.2006.Hein,PRA.106.012410.2022}.
+We think it would be of interest to find some connection between the results of the present work and the entropy studied in these articles.
+We hope to report on some related specific issues soon.